svan0/anime_recommendation_system/README.md

 ### System design overview
 ![System Design Pic](images/system_design.png)
 The project is composed of 5 main parts:
-- Crawl scheduler: A job that when called will fetch a list of anime or profile urls from a database and push them to a message queue.
+- Crawl scheduler: A job that when called will fetch a list of anime/profile urls from a database and push them to a message queue.
-The crawl schedulers are deployed as Cloud Functions, the database as postgres Cloud SQL db and the message queue as a Pub/Sub topic.
+The crawl schedulers are deployed as Cloud Functions, the database as a postgres Cloud SQL database and the message queue as a Pub/Sub topic.
-- Crawler: Scrapy jobs that that fetch message urls from the scheduler message queue and crawl them.
-The crawled data items are pushed to a data ingestion message queue and the crawler jobs also connect to the schedule database to update it.
+- Crawler: Scrapy jobs that pull message urls from the scheduler message queue and crawl them.
+The crawled data items are pushed to a data ingestion message queue and the crawler jobs also connects to the schedule database to update it.
 The crawler is deployed to Google Kubernetes Engine and the data ingestion queue is a Pub/Sub topic.
 - Data Ingestion and ETL: An Apache Beam streaming job pulls data items from the ingestion queue and pushes them to BigQuery in a landing area.
 An Apache Airflow pipeline is run to aggregate, clean and validate the crawled data into well structured datasets.
 The new data is saved in BigQuery and Storage.
 The ingestion beam job is deployed as a Dataflow job and the Apache Airflow ETL pipeline runs in a Cloud Composer environment.
 - Machine Learning Pipelines: Each pipeline handles both retrieval and ranking steps. <br /> For retrieval step, the pipeline starts by generating the train/val/test data for retrieval, then trains a retrieval model and finally runs batch inference for retrieval and saves the results. <br /> For ranking step, the pipeline starts by generating the train/val/test data for ranking, then trains a ranking model and finally runs batch inference for ranking on the retrieved results and saves the final results. <br />
 The pipelines are Kubeflow pipelines and they run on Google VertexAI pipelines.
 Data is fetched from and saved to both BigQuery and Storage.
-- Web App: The generated recommendations are ingested into a Redis database and a small flask web application fetches the recommendations from Redis for each user recommendation request.
+- Web App: The generated recommendations are ingested into a Redis database and a small Flask web application fetches the recommendations from Redis for each user recommendation request.

 The number steps in the above diagram are:
 - 1: A Cloud Scheduler cron job triggers the crawl scheduler Cloud Functions
 - 2: The crawl scheduler Cloud Function fetches the urls to schedule from the Scheduler Cloud SQL database.
 - 3: The crawl scheduler Cloud Function pushes the urls to crawl to the PubSub schedule queue.
 - 4: The crawl workers running on Google Kubernetes Engine pull the urls from the PubSub schedule queue.
-- 5: The craw workers crawl the urls, update the scheduler database and push the crawled data to the PubSub data ingestion queue.
+- 5: The crawl workers crawl the urls, update the scheduler database and push the crawled data to the PubSub data ingestion queue.
 - 6: The Dataflow ingestion job pulls the data from the data ingestion queue.
 - 7: The Dataflow ingestion job pushes the data to BigQuery landing area.
 - 8: Cloud Composer ETL pipeline aggregates, merges, cleans and validates the data from the landing area.
 - 9: Cloud Composer ETL pipeline saves the cleaned datasets to BigQuery processed area.
 - 10: Vertex AI ML pipelines use the data in the BigQuery processed area to train ML models and generate batch recommendations.
-- 11: Batch recommendations are duplicated in Cloud Memorystore Redis instance for low latency access.
+- 11: Batch recommendations are replicated in Cloud Memorystore Redis instance for low latency access.
-- 12: The web application access the Cloud Memorystore Redis instance to fetch the recommendations for each user.
+- 12: The web application accesses the Cloud Memorystore Redis instance to fetch the recommendations for each user.
 - 13: User sends a request to the web app and knows which anime to watch.

 ### Crawl scheduler